doates625/RBE-2001-Final-Project/README.txt

 - Code: Contains all project-specific C++ code used in the robot.
 - Report: Contains my group's final report.

+DEPENDENCIES

+This project utilized some of my general purpose Arduino libraries found at <https://github.com/doates625/ArduinoLibs>.

 NOTE

 This project was not originally developed on Github.
 It was migrated to github for organization, backup, and ease of access by anyone interested in knowing more about the project.